 In the case of Lyme Disease, the number of deaths is low.
 The number of people misdiagnosed for years and those who develop Post Lyme Disease Syndrome (PTLDS) is high.
 The CDC estimates that 10-20% of patients diagnosed with Lyme Disease will have lingering symptoms.
 These symptoms can last longer than 6 months before subsiding.
 In some cases, these 60,000 patients can’t concentrate at work and are in chronic pain.
 Some are unable to return to work.

 When we consider the number of patients involved, the number of cases misdiagnosed from inconclusive tests and symptoms, the length of time required to recover in cases involving PTLDS, the human and social cost of Lyme Disease becomes more evident.
 The lack of research and funding into Lyme Disease continues to prevent us from determining the cost of this disease to the individuals diagnosed with it, as well as to the healthcare systems and society that supports them.

 Helping prevent Lyme Disease in Central Mass is something we care about deeply.
 More tick bites happen at home than any other place which makes sense because your own property is where you spend the lion’s share of your time.
-We can eliminate 90%+ of the ticks in your yard with our barrier spray tick control.
+We can eliminate 90%+ of the ticks in your yard with our barrier treatment tick control.
 Our program is designed to have your yard treated every 3 weeks throughout the entire tick season.
 In addition, we offer a tick tube program that works on eliminating nymph and larval (baby) ticks before they can begin their reign of terror.